-- The Risk Margin reflects higher volatility in the distribution obtained (this is described in the points below). - Confidential data on the expected Variable 0&M costs per year showed higher mean cost per start (increases Variable 0&M) and more variability in cost per start (increases Risk Margin). - The dispatch of Pinjar Units for 2019 showed an increase capacity factor to 2% from less than 1% in the previous year.
-The impact of this change is lower mean heat rates (reduces Fuel Costs), higher dispatch per start (reduces Variable 0&M) and a wider range of operating capacities (increases Risk Margin). - The Fuel Costs are lower which acts to lower the upper Energy Price Limits.
+- The Risk Margin reflects higher volatility in the distribution obtained (this is described in the points below). - Confidential data on the expected Variable O&M costs per year showed higher mean cost per start (increases Variable O&M) and more variability in cost per start (increases Risk Margin). - The dispatch of Pinjar Units for 2019 showed an increase capacity factor to 2% from less than 1% in the previous year.
+The impact of this change is lower mean heat rates (reduces Fuel Costs), higher dispatch per start (reduces Variable 0&M) and a wider range of operating capacities (increases Risk Margin). - The impact of COVID-19 has lowered gas commodity prices, the low gas prices assessed in the first Draft Report that reflected gas oversupply dampened the impact of COVID-19 and were considered to remain valid. - The distillate Fuel Costs are lower than existed in 2019 due to COVID-19.
+This results in a 35% reduction for the Alternative Maximum STEM Price. - For the Alternative Maximum STEM Price, the Loss Factor component increased by \$6.99/MWh from 2019.
+This was not due to a change in the actual loss factor for the plant, but due to the higher spot prices when the plant operates.